-In summary, there is no consensus in the Brazilian empirical literature on the effects of government spending on economic growth, although most studies indicate that there is no so-called Keynesian effect.
-Therefore, the purpose of this study is to fill a gap in the literature and directly explore the different frequencies in the available data for Brazil in order to calculate the fiscal multiplier.
+Therefore, the purpose of this article is to fill a gap in the literature and directly explore the different frequencies in the available data for Brazil in order to calculate the fiscal multiplier.
 Moreover, we will follow Orair et al. (2016) which utilizes disaggregated data.
 Thus, the model was also estimated for each type of expenditure - personal, social benefits, subsidies, investment, and costing.
-The objective of this study is to compare the fiscal impacts resulting from different government spending allocations, aiming to contribute to a better understanding of the effects of fiscal policy in Brazil and to provide guidance for public policy decisions.
+The objective is to compare fiscal impacts depending on how the government directs its spending, which will contribute to a better understanding of the effects of fiscal policy in Brazil.